Common useEffect mistakes

 From version 16.8 of react, we have had the honours of using hooks to lighten up our codebase, and bring state and lifecycle methods only to the components that require it, making the class component structure not needed anymore and allowing us to use and reuse the prepacked hooks as well as the ones we make ourselves :D

-While today we're not talking in details about what is a Hook, which you can find in React official documentation website, we will spend a bit more time discussing about the common misuses of the ever so popular useEffect hook that most of us know and love for its versatility.
+While today we're not talking in details about what is a Hook, which you can find in React official documentation website (Opens in a new tab), we will spend a bit more time discussing about the common misuses of the ever so popular useEffect hook that most of us know and love for its versatility.

 The useEffect hook is a feature of React that allows us to perform side effects in functional components.
 This can include things like modifying the DOM, fetching data, or subscribing to event listeners.